DanLopess/DanLopess/README.md

 <br>

-- 🌱 I’m currently working as a Software engineer and Doing a thesis on Machine Learning
+- 🌱 I’m currently working as a Software engineer and Doing a thesis on Machine Learning and Data science

 - 📫 How to reach me **danielramoslopes@hotmail.com**